 Appointed by the Law Society 18 July 2011.
-Re-appointed 18 July 2014, 2017 and 2020.
+Re-appointed 18 July 2014, 2017, 2020 and 2023.

-Jonathan is a solicitor and is head of property litigation at Forsters LLP, where his clients include a number of section 19 organisations and estates.
+Jonathan is a solicitor and partner at Keystone Law, where his clients include a number of section 19 organisations and estates.
 He writes regularly for the property press.
-Jonathan is not now a resident but he was brought up on the Suburb and his father is a past member of the Trust Council.
+Jonathan is not now a resident, but he was brought up on the Suburb and his father is a past member of the Trust Council.